FAFSA and CSS Profile

 Once I receive my financial aid award notification, is there any reason it could change later?

-There are a number of circumstances that could have an effect on your original award notification.
-Verification of your application, change in your family's financial situation, failure to maintain academic progress, notification after your award of outside aid such as a scholarship, or not enrolling for the required number of hours to receive aid through programs awarded are all examples of things that could change your award.
+There are a number of circumstances that could affect your original award notification.
+Verification of your application, change in your family's financial situation, failure to maintain academic progress, notification after your award of outside aid such as a scholarship, change in cost due to Study Abroad/Domestic Study Away, or not enrolling for the required number of hours to receive aid through programs awarded are all examples of things that could change your award.

 The Pell Grant award listed on my award is different from the amount I received.
 Why?

-I just looked at Banner Self-Service to check on my loans, and it says I have accepted Federal Work-Study (listed as wkstd).
+I was in Banner Self-Service to accept my financial aid and I inadvertently accepted the Federal Work-Study.
 I don't want to do Work-Study.
 What do I do?

-Work-study is automatically accepted for the student.
-If you do not want to take advantage of this opportunity, you don't have to.
-Simply don't apply for a work-study job in the fall.
+If you realize that you do not want to take advantage of this opportunity, you don't have to.
+You can email your financial aid counselor to let them you know want this declined for you.
 You certainly may accept jobs off-campus or on-campus jobs that are not work-study.

 I have received my SAR from the federal processor, and it says that I have been selected for verification.
 What next?